haxzie/probot-tweets/README.md

 # probot-tweets

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Probot app to tweet updates on an orgs repos
+> A GitHub App built with [Probot](https://github.com/probot/probot) that tweets updates on an organization's public repositories

 ## Setup